Finite type coarse expanding conformal dynamics: Examples of metric finite type systems

 The spherical diameters of the sets $\wtW$ arising in triples at level $n$ tend to zero uniformly, in fact, exponentially, in $n$ (cf. \cite{steinmetz:book:iteration}, Lemma 5.1.4.)
 Thus, for any triple $(W, U, x)$ at any level, the set $W$ omits a disk of some definite spherical radius $\rho$.
 Lemma \ref{lemma:koebe} and the finiteness of the set of radii $s^{1/D}$, $D \in \DDD$, then implies that

 is a family of uniform quasisimilarities, and the proof is complete.

 We now provide a converse statement.

-\begin{thm} Suppose $f: \IS^2 \to \IS^2$ is finite type with respect to the standard spherical metric.
+\begin{thm} Suppose $f: \IS^2 \to \IS^2$ is orientation-preserving and metric finite type with respect to the standard spherical metric.
 Then $f$ is quasisymmetrically, hence quasiconformally equivalent to a postcritically finite rational map whose Julia set is the whole sphere. \end{thm}

 \pf Theorem \ref{thm:finite_type_implies_cxc} implies that $f$ is cxc with respect to the standard spherical metric, and Theorem 4.2.7 in \cite{kmp:ph:cxci} implies that $f$ is qs, hence qc conjugate to a semihyperbolic rational map.
 Theorem \ref{thm:when_X_is_a_surface} (see below) implies that $P_f$ is finite.